GETobjects/GETobjects/org/getobjects/ofs/fs/README.txt

 ******

-The packages is a small wrapper around the filesystem used as a backend for JOPE OFS.
+The packages is a small wrapper around the filesystem used as a backend for Go OFS.
 We can't use java.io.File, because we want to have it pluggable, eg an important filemanager is one which mounts a .zip/.jar filesystem as a folder.